taylrfnt/dotfiles-old/README.md

 pacman -S stow
 ```

+## Packages & Apps
+This repo contains custom configuration for the following apps/packages:
+* Alacritty
+* Kitty
+* neofetch
+* NeoVim
+* ohmyposh
+* tmux

+The configuration files within can be installed with or without these apps/packages installed; however, it's
+best to install them prior to any installation attempts to avoid any future headaches.
+If you wish to remove
+certain configurations, do so after cloning but prior to running the `stow` command in the installation steps.

 ## Nix setup
 If you are using the Nix package manager, you will need to follow a different installation procedure
 for the required packages to leverage this repo's contents.